Special values of L-functions

-by the recognition that expression on the left-hand side is also $L(1)$ where $L(s)$ is the Dirichlet L-function for the field of Gaussian rational numbers.
-This formula is a special case of the analytic class number formula, and in those terms reads that the Gaussian field has class number 1.
-The factor $\tfrac14$ on the right hand side of the formula corresponds to the fact that this field contains four roots of unity.
+by the recognition that expression on the left-hand side is equal to $L(1)$ where $L(s)$ is the Dirichlet L-function for the field of Gaussian rational numbers.
+The right-hand side then follows from the analytic class number formula, and the factor $\tfrac14$ appears because the Gaussian field has class number 1 and contains four roots of unity.

 Conjectures

 There are two families of conjectures, formulated for general classes of L-functions (the very general setting being for L-functions associated to Chow motives over number fields), the division into two reflecting the questions of: